Real support for rare journeys

 You are encouraged to report suspected adverse reactions to BioMarin at 1-866-906-6100, or to the FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.

-Please see full Prescribing Information, including an important warning for risk of anaphylaxis, and the Medication Guide.
+Please see full Prescribing Information, including BOXED WARNING, and the Medication Guide.

-BOXED WARNING: RISK OF ANAPHYLAXIS
+BOXED WARNING: ANAPHYLAXIS